 Even though plan F has been the most popular supplement for years, the rate of people who choose Medicare plan G has been increasing fast. plan F pays for everything that the government allows Medicare supplement plans to pay for, so many beneficiaries would rather just buy a plan that frees them from most out-of-pocket expenses.

-These two supplements are almost identical, but Medicare supplement plan G doesn’t pay for the Part B deductible.
+These two supplements are almost identical, but Medicare supplement plan G in 2018 doesn’t pay for the Part B deductible.
 Many savvy individuals have figured out that the difference in cost between Medigap plan G and F is greater than the annual deductible.
 This won’t be true for everybody, but it’s a good idea to compare personalized quotes to see if it’s true for you.
 We would never advise you to pay more for a policy than for the service that it might help you pay for.

 Like plan F, plan G helps pay for all of these Part A costs:

 - Part A hospital, skilled nursing, and hospice coinsurance and copays

 How Medicare Supplement Plan G Works with Part B

 Medicare supplement plan G also pays these Part B costs: